pinax/pinax/docs/quick_start.md

 Browse to http://localhost:3000/

+### Old Deployment

-If you are using pinax-theme-bootstrap, install the requirements, initialize your database, load the default sites fixtures, and run the dev server:
+If you are using pinax-theme-bootstrap, you will run the local server by using the Django runserver command.
+Install the requirements, initialize your database, load the default sites fixtures, and run the dev server:

 ```shell
 cd mysite